rakeoe/rakeoe/README.md

     rake -T

 All final and intermediate build steps can be executed with all dependencies managed automatically.
-You can specify to build just a single object file or a moc file because all generated files are in fact low level rake tasks.<br/>
+You can specify to build just a single object or moc file because all generated files are in fact low level rake tasks.<br/>
 <br/>
 To get a list of all rake tasks (including low level rake tasks), type at the command line: